We're an affiliate

 If you have tried maintaining your child’s wound but it can’t stop bleeding, then you need to seek further assistance from a medical officer.

->

-> Have a look at the video below from McCann Dog Training that shows Dog Bite Prevention For Kids:
+Have a look at this video from McCann Dog Training that shows Dog Bite Prevention For Kids.

->

-> How Kids Should Interact with Dogs
+How Kids Should Interact with Dogs

 With all the precautions with kids when interacting with dogs, it is possible to think that children cannot form strong bonds with their furry siblings.